 It had the opposite of the intended effect.
 My manager was very protective of his people.

 I kept writing.

 Not all of the writing was negative, by the way.
 For example, when Blackboard’s Chief Legal Counsel showed up at a Sakai conference to debate the Software Freedom Law Center’s Eben Moglen on the merits of the patent, I argued both that Blackboard’s representative had been unfairly treated and that it was important to continue to try to work with the company constructively on the larger patent problem if at all possible.

-Nevertheless, Blackboard continued what I can only describe as a widening and escalating campaign convince my employer to either silence me or remove me.
+Nevertheless, Blackboard continued what I can only describe as a widening and escalating campaign to convince my employer to either silence me or remove me.
 They were specifically told that I was unwelcome at Blackboard hosted events.
-The message was clear: Feldstein is harming Oracle's relationship with Blackboard.
-And if that weren't clear enough, I started being approached by random Oracle employees.
+The message was clear: Feldstein is harming Oracle’s relationship with Blackboard.
+And if that weren’t clear enough, I started being approached by random Oracle employees.
 The conversation would go like this: